marked42/learning-notes/html/html.md

 1. Negative value (`tabindex="-1"` by _default_) means an element is **focusable** but not **tabbable**.
 1. `tab-index="0"` means an element is tabbable.
-1. Positive value means element should be navigated in sequenatial order by its value.
+1. Positive value means element should be navigated in sequential order by its value.
 Maximum value is `32767`.

 Tabbable elements with positive integer value are navigated in ascending order firstly, then elements with `tab-index="0"` or invalid value are navigated by its order in document source.
 Elements with negative integer value for `tab-index` cannot be navigated by keyboard.